lanl/singularity-eos/doc/sphinx/src/using-eos.rst

 .. warning::

-  For unbounded equations of state, ``MinimumDensity`` and ``MinimumTemperature`` will return zero, while ``MaximumDensity``, ``MinimumInternalEnergy`` and ``MaximumInternalEnergy`` will return very large finite numbers, negative in the case of ``MinimumInternalEnergy``.
+  For unbounded equations of state, ``MinimumDensity`` and ``MinimumTemperature`` will return zero, while ``MaximumDensity`` and ``MaximumInternalEnergy`` will return very large finite numbers, and ``MinimumInternalEnergy`` a very large negative one.
 (Energies are legitimately negative, so zero is not a safe floor.)
 Which number you get, however, is not guaranteed.
 You may wish to apply more sensible bounds in your own code.

 Similarly,